This trip is currently not available. For a similar trip, see South Africa & Botswana Family Multisport.

 Heure Bleue Palais (2 nights): A traditional Moroccan riad, "built around a magnificent lantern-lit patio and courtyard garden planted with palm and banana trees," said Andrew Harper.
 A Relais & Châteaux member. (pool, spa)

-Jardin d'Inès (1 night): Surrounded by lush gardens and majestic views of the Atlas Mountains, each suite in this elegant boutique hotel features a private terrace. (pool)
+Jardin d’Inès (1 night): Surrounded by lush gardens and majestic views of the Atlas Mountains, each suite features a private terrace.
+A Small Luxury Hotels of the World member. (pool)

 Every Backroads trip is designed to appeal to a wide variety of